 - Linux systems include zip, tar, and cron command-line interface (CLI) programs to schedule backups in the terminal

-- Web applications and server administration software may have ways to easily connect to Google Drive and other cloud storage services
+- Web applications and server administration software may have ways to easily connect to various cloud storage services

 - Web hosting providers may offer an automated backup solution similar to our Backup Manager cPanel plugin